 How Much Does it Cost to Sell a House?

 What are the costs to sell a home?
-Most homeowners are going to want to have at least a rough idea of the closing costs and associated expenses when selling their property.
+What are the sellers closing costs?
+Most homeowners will want to have at least a rough idea of the closing costs and associated expenses when selling their property.

-As a home seller, you are going to have to pay a variety of closing costs when you finalize the sale of your home.
-These home selling expenses vary by region and can range from affordable to quite expensive – so it is important that you understand what your obligations are likely to be before you move forward with your sale.
+As a home seller, you will have to pay a variety of closing costs when you finalize the sale of your home.
+These home selling expenses vary by region and can range from affordable to quite expensive – so you must understand what your obligations are likely to be before you move forward with your sale.

-There are quite a few costs in selling a home with the most significant being the real estate commission.
+There are quite a few seller closing costs, with the most significant being the real estate commission.
 There are, however, other charges involved with selling a house you may not know about.

 Seller Closing Costs – What You Need to Know

-When you close a home sale, you go through the process of transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.
+When you close a home sale, you go through transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.

 The process includes having you pay off all of the loans on your home so that the title is clear and having the buyer transfer you the money so that the balance owed on the property is paid off.